Dallas in Gaston County, North Carolina — The American South (South Atlantic)

 Erected 2003 by Descendants of Confederate veterans of Caston County.

 Topics.
-This historical marker and monument is listed in this topic list: War, US Civil.
-A significant historical year for this entry is 1500.
+This monument and memorial is listed in this topic list: War, US Civil.

 Location.
-35° 18.947′ N, 81° 10.559′ W. Marker is in Dallas, North Carolina, in Gaston County.
-Marker is on North Gaston Street (County Route 2278).
+35° 18.947′ N, 81° 10.559′ W. Monument is in Dallas, North Carolina, in Gaston County.
+It is on North Gaston Street (County Route 2278).
 Touch for map.
-Marker is in this post office area: Dallas NC 28034, United States of America.
+Monument is in this post office area: Dallas NC 28034, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-War Memorial (a few steps from this marker); Korean War Veterans Memorial (a few steps from this marker); Gaston County Courthouse (former) (a few steps from this marker); Vietnam Memorial (within shouting distance of this marker); Rhyne Store (within shouting distance of this marker); First Gaston County Courthouse (within shouting distance of this marker); William C. Friday (within shouting distance of this marker); Hoffman Hotel 1852 (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: War Memorial (a few steps from this marker); Korean War Veterans Memorial (a few steps from this marker); Gaston County Courthouse (former) (a few steps from this marker); Vietnam Memorial (within shouting distance of this marker); Rhyne Store (within shouting distance of this marker); First Gaston County Courthouse (within shouting distance of this marker); William C. Friday (within shouting distance of this marker); Hoffman Hotel 1852 (within shouting distance of this marker).
 Touch for a list and map of all markers in Dallas.